Friday, September 12, 2008

 Melanie Caroline Jeanne Mestre was born on 15 November 1790 and baptised the next day in Lorient, parish of St-Louis.
 On this record, Andre's name appears as the father, and he has signed "Mestre".

-Firstly, for a civilian marriage, the engaged couple had to attend marriage banns at the church for three consecutive Sundays.
+For a civilian marriage, the engaged couple had to attend marriage banns at the church for three consecutive Sundays.
 If either of the couple was under the age of majority (at that time 30 for men and 25 for women) then parental approval was required for the marriage.
-Secondly, for military marriage from 1 July 1788, tough new laws were introduced, requiring approval by superiors.
+For military marriage from 1 July 1788, tough new laws were introduced, requiring approval by superiors.
 (These requirements were later relaxed somewhat from 8 March 1793, but after 1799, Napoleon reinstated them.)
 The laws required checking potential brides' "persons, fortunes and family" as many men had been marrying women of ill-repute.

 I am indebted to Professor William S. Cormack, a Canadian historian, who has supplied me with a great deal of information about the social and political history of Martinique during Revolutionary times.
 This information has revealed considerable factional friction and unrest on the island between white French planters who were royalists, and other rebels who were against slavery and who ultimately supported the republican cause.
 The French navy was representative of this schism, and many believed legitimate French authority was upheld by whichever naval presence (royalist or republican) dominated in the Caribbean.
 Another historian, Michael Duffy, has also written extensively on this period, so considering the work of both authors and other research I and others have carried out, we were able to get a clearer picture of the volatile situation that existed at Martinique.

 On 27th April a fleet of 10 British ships under the command of Rear-Admiral Alan Gardner arrived at Martinique.
 Gardner did not attack Martinique yet as the was awaiting reinforcements.
 French royalist navy captain Riviere was highly critical of Gardner's failure to land his troops immediately to support the planters, and angered by his refusal to allow French warships to fly the fleur-de-lis.
 Gardner's fleet continued to Barbados where they embarked reinforcements and returned along with Major-General Bruce, arriving at Martinique on 11th May 1793.
 An attempt to land troops on the 13th was repulsed.
-However, the arrival of another battleship and a 44-gun warship four days later bearing one of the original Martinique delegates to London, Du Buc, led them on once more.
+However, the arrival of another battleship and a 44-gun ship four days later bearing Du Buc, one of the original Martinique delegates to London, led them on once more.
 Du Buc backed the royalist claims that the commercial port of St Pierre might be taken easily, and on the 16th, Bruce at last landed his troops to co-operate with royalists in an assault on that town.
 However, only about 800 royalists came forward and their attack on the night of 18-19 June was a disaster.
-The British re-embarked, and Rochambeau made no attempt to stop 5,000-6,000 royalist refugees departing with them.4
+The British re-embarked, and French republican General Rochambeau, who replaced royalist Governor-General Behague, made no attempt to stop 5,000-6,000 royalist refugees departing with them.4

 It is likely that the ship Ulysses was the 44-gun warship and its musters confirm they took on board 685 French refugees before heading for Barbados, arriving at the end of June.
 It is possible that at least Jean Charles Prosper was among these, as there are two entries for "Jean Charles".
 (A great number of the people have only their first names listed.)
 The muster numbers are consistent with the number of refugees divided between 10-12 ships.